We grow our community, enhance our region and celebrate our state:

 We Impact Economic Development:

-- Non-profit Arts and Cultural Institutions in Birmingham generate $125 million in local economic impact.1
+- Non-profit Arts and Cultural Institutions in Birmingham generate $136 million in local economic impact; add greatly to quality of life.1

 PLANTS ARE NOT AN OPTION; THEY ARE A NECESSITY.